cjheyde/Store-Manager/README.md

 command: `npm install` <br />

 Use Docker, commands:
-  To start the container: `docker-compose up -d`
+  To start the container: `docker-compose up -d` <br />
-  To acces the container: `docker exec -it store_manager bash` To run the API, inside the container#: `npm run start`
+  To acces the container: `docker exec -it store_manager bash` <br />
+  To run the API, inside the container#: `npm run start` <br />

+Use Insomnia or Postman or Thinder Client to check the API results

 # Files/Folders Ownership